Stinkstudios/sono/README.md

 # Sono

-A JavaScript library for working with audio.
-WebAudio API with fallback to HTMLMediaElement.
+A JavaScript library for working with audio

 <http://prototypes.stinkdigital.com/webaudio/sono/examples/>